 5 Ways to Find Cash Flow Notes

 In our business there are 5 preferred methods for locating deals.
-We cover this in more detail in the Finding Cash Flow Notes Videos (click the link for free access to the mini course), but to summarize they are:
+We cover this in more detail in the Marketing for Notes Master Class, but to summarize they are:

 1. Ads – Using ads to find people receiving payments on real estate notes